Skip to main content Skip to sitemap

 Exposure to violence can have a lasting impact on an individual’s physical, mental and emotional health.
 Research shows that violence is associated with an increased risk of substance use, mental illnesses, chronic diseases and infectious diseases.

 Intimate partner violence is a major health concern and violates human rights.
-Globally one in three women experience physical and/or sexual violence in their lifetime, mostly by an intimate partner.
-(WHO, 2024).
+Globally one in three women experience physical and/or sexual violence in their lifetime, mostly by an intimate partner (WHO, 2024).
 In Hastings and Prince Edwards Counties, there is a higher rate of intimate partner violence than in Ontario as a whole.
-Some other statistics locally include:
+Some other local statistics include:

 • Belleville Police reported a 17 per cent increase in sexual offences and a further 12 per cent increase in assault calls from 2021 to 2022.